 4. Build your inventory

-One thing that most start-ups overlook is the ability to fulfill large orders.
+One thing that most hunting and outdoor start-ups overlook is the ability to fulfill large orders.
 Walmart promises to always give customers the lowest prices on their products and they always ask for large purchase orders…always.
 Larger orders are typically classified as 7,000 – 10,000 units or more.
 If Walmart accepts your application to be a supplier, you will need to fulfill the purchase order under their terms, which could be within 15 days, and you may not get paid for 60-90 days.
 If you do not have a good inventory and the means to stay afloat for 3 months, this could be a deal breaker.
 This also relates directly to my next point about business history.

 5. Build your business history and a good product case study

-A lot of our past start-up clients have come to us with one thing in mind: “We want to get into Walmart, Costco, Home Depot, Sports Authority, Dick’s, Lowes, Target, etc.” Most haven’t thought through what it takes to build their business first and are shocked when we tell them the bad news about what it entails – unless the product is truly remarkable and the client has the necessary inventory – but this is rare.
+A lot of our past hunting and outdoor start-up clients have come to us with one thing in mind: “We want to get into Walmart, Costco, Home Depot, Sports Authority, Dick’s, Lowes, Target, etc.” Most haven’t thought through what it takes to build their business first and are shocked when we tell them the bad news about what it entails – unless the product is truly remarkable and the client has the necessary inventory – but this is rare.
 We will typically advise you to build a business case study first so that when it comes time to go for it, you are equipped with a track record that says success to the Walmart buyer.
 You will also learn much along the way.
 A simple website with online store and online marketing program can help you build your business and obtain valuable experience.
 This strategy gets the most ROI and allows you to test the validity of the product before making a significant inventory investment.
 While this is taking place, we advise you to get out there and be willing to take some risks with smaller retailers.
 This also will provide you with much needed experience to perfect your sales pitch and allow you to test the appeal and validity of your product.
 Long before Walmart our client was selling in smaller retail outlets like Sportsman Warehouse, Cabellas, Bass Pro Shops and others.
 This allowed them to identify and get over the many hurdles that you will face along the way.

 6. Perfect your pitch and be persistent